 Epidemiology of Pediatric Hereditary Spherocytosis

 The northern European Caucasian was the main population this disease was linked to.
-Approximately 1 in 2000–5000 Caucasians in Europe and America has hereditary spherocytosis.
-The inheritance pattern is autosomal dominant, one that is responsible for three quarters of all cases.
-But the disease can occur due to the spontaneous mutation, even the possibility or autosomal recessive fashion is relevant.
+Approximately 1 in 2000–5000 Caucasians in Europe and America have hereditary spherocytosis.
+The inheritance pattern is autosomal dominant, one that is responsible for three quarters of all cases, but the disease can occur due to the spontaneous mutation, even the possibility or autosomal recessive fashion is relevant.

 The resent researchers have demonstrated that numerous red blood cell membrane proteins abnormalities can lead to the development of the clinical presentation of HS.
 The most frequently encountered membrane protein defect recognized as the underlying molecular lesion is ankyrin 1, than spectrin and protein band 3.